Remote Proofreading Jobs and 26 Places to Find Them

 If you’re going into proofreading with certificates, graduate qualifications, or expert experience, here are the sites that you should check out.

 Specializing in academic proofreading, ProofreadingPal prides itself on having a highly experienced staff.
+Because its scholarly projects, the editing skills required by this site are very advanced and specific.
 To secure a remote proofreading job on this site, you need to be a postgraduate student with a minimum GPA of 3.5 or have a graduate degree along with minimum five years of experience.

-If you have a PhD in a writing-intensive discipline, Edit911 is a good candidate for you.
-Its services also tend toward high-level academic copyediting and proofreading, so having a strong grasp of manuscript styles is crucial.
+If you have a PhD in a writing-intensive discipline, Edit911 is a good candidate for some remote work.
+Its proofreading services also tend toward high-level academic editing, so experience is crucial.
+And as it caters to a worldwide audience, having a strong grasp of a few manuscript styles will be plus.

-WordsRU welcomes job applicants from all over the world, as long as they have at least a Master’s degree or higher.
+WordsRU is great for those who work from home, because it welcomes job applicants from all over the world, as long as they have at least a Master’s degree or higher.
 It offers a wider range of services for customers, including fiction manuscripts and web content, so its proofreaders receive a variety of projects.

 4. American Journal Experts

 Similar to WordsRU, AJE offers online proofreading jobs for those who have been or are currently enrolled in higher education at universities approved by the Carnegie Classification.
-And as the name suggests, this site is more suitable for those based in America.
+And as the name suggests, this online proofreading opportunity is more suitable for those based in America.

 6. Polished Paper

 Focusing on business and academic editing, Polished Paper's proofreader jobs are also suitable for experienced professionals.
-Instead of proving their qualifications, applicants are asked to complete a 35-question test before getting accepted.
+Instead of proving their qualifications, applicants are asked to complete a 35-question test to demonstrate their editing skills before getting accepted.

 7. Managed Editing